-Woman’s body discovered in Atlanta hours after report of kidnapping
+Man detained after woman’s body discovered in Atlanta following report of kidnapping

 One arrest made outside city, police say